Get your Associate of Arts transfer degree in Communication and build a foundation of skills that will help you succeed in any career.

 Any additional COM courses beyond the 4 courses identified above in the Additional Required Courses section may not count toward the Communication major at the receiving 4-year institution.

-Starting in the Fall of 2019 semester, all COM 115-Public Speaking classes will use an online and free textbook to all students.
+All ACC COM 115 - Public Speaking classes use a free, online textbook.
 You'll save about $65-$85 through our Open Education Resource policy.